 Arktika express: the St Petersburg to Murmansk train

-The Arktika train that runs from St Petersburg to Murmansk brings you in 24 hours high above the arctic circle to the remote Kola peninsula.
-This beautiful train journey is often overlooked by travellers in favour of the more famous transsiberian route.
-However, if it comes to the natural scenery along the way, the St petersburg to Murmansk train is just as spectacular.
+The Arktika train that runs from St Petersburg to Murmansk is among Europe’s most underrated train journeys.
+This beautiful ride is often overlooked by travellers in favour of the more famous transsiberian line.
+However, if it comes to the scenery along the way, the St petersburg to Murmansk train is just as spectacular.

 The St Petersburg to Murmansk train experience

 I took the St Petersburg to Murmansk train in february.
 Going to Murmansk, the largest city in the world above the arctic circle, in winter sounds crazy, but it was wonderful.
 Yes it was cold and you need to bring lots of warm clothes, but you will be rewarded with a magical winter wonderland.

 It’s good to know as well that inside the trains it is not cold at all.
 In fact, it was unpleasantly hot at times.
 While the train passed by frozen river streams and lakes I was sitting in a summer t-shirt.
 The information display stated that inside the train it was 28 degrees celsius.